tw-bc-group/twbc-nft-api-service/README.md

 # Development

 [(Back to top)](#table-of-contents)

+If you want to send request from your local, don't forget to add HTTP header: `Authorization: Bearer 1`

 <!-- This is the place where you give instructions to developers on how to modify the code.